msorre2/eighteen-months-to-code-competence/README.md

 #Eighteen-Month Developer
 #####Curriculum to Become a Freelance Web Developer

-* This is a curriculum I designed to structure my learning process as I work towards becoming a freelance web developer
+* This is a curriculum I designed to structure my learning process as I work towards becoming a freelance web developer, relying almost exclusively on free online resources, with the goal of quickly learning enough programming to be qualified for a junior full-stack developer position

+* This program requires a substantial commitment of 20-30 hours a week on average, and goes from May 2016 through October 2017

-* It is based loosely on: (1) [The Web Standards Curriculum](https://www.w3.org/community/webed/wiki/Main_Page), (2) [Odin Project's Open Curriculum](https://github.com/TheOdinProject/curriculum), (3) [Degreed's Ultimate Guide to Becoming a Web Developer](http://blog.degreed.com/ultimate-diy-guide-to-becoming-a-web-developer/), as well as the structure of the resources themselves.
+* Based loosely on: (1) [The Web Standards Curriculum](https://www.w3.org/community/webed/wiki/Main_Page), (2) [Odin Project's Open Curriculum](https://github.com/TheOdinProject/curriculum), (3) [Degreed's Ultimate Guide to Becoming a Web Developer](http://blog.degreed.com/ultimate-diy-guide-to-becoming-a-web-developer/), as well as the structure of the resources themselves.

-* This materials also follows Quincy Larson's [suggestion](https://www.quora.com/What-is-the-best-free-way-to-learn-full-stack-JavaScript-development-starting-with-zero-development-knowledge-and-rudimentary-computer-skills) that beginners move from concrete (front-end) to abstract (scripts) to really abstract (back-end) while learning
+* These materials also follows Quincy Larson's [suggestion](https://www.quora.com/What-is-the-best-free-way-to-learn-full-stack-JavaScript-development-starting-with-zero-development-knowledge-and-rudimentary-computer-skills) that beginners move from concrete (front-end) to abstract (scripts) to really abstract (back-end) while learning

-* The goal is to learn enough programming to be qualified for most junior full-stack developer positions

-* This program starts in June 2016 and continues through November 2017 and requires a substantial commitment of 20-30 hours a week on average

 * Covers HTML, CSS, Javascript, Python, Ruby, Rails Framework, PHP, and SQL languages